 Learning and Teaching

-UWE has established strong links with employers offering placements including large multinationals such as Mini, Disney, Microsoft, Intel and Warner Brothers in addition to local small to medium sized enterprises, charities and agencies.
-Roles are across marketing and business disciplines such as advertising, PR, event management and agency account handlers.
+UWE Bristol has strong links with employers, including large multinationals such as Mini, Disney, Microsoft, Intel and Warner Brothers.
+Furthermore, smaller local enterprises, charities and agencies.

 Study year abroad

-The society exists to provide a well-utilised local business network for employees and students and recently received a UWE grant to run workshops for local businesses to help improve their marketing, including a re-branding project with the UWE Students' Union.
+In the past, it's received UWE Bristol grants to run marketing workshops for local businesses, including a re-branding project with the UWE Students' Union.

 Careers / Further study

-Due to the broad degree and marketing specialism you will benefit from diverse career pathways in a range of business roles both client side and agency side including marketing executive, account executive and trainee management roles.
+This broad business degree with a marketing specialism gives you diverse career pathways to choose from.
+These include client side and agency side positions, including marketing executive, account executive and trainee management roles.

-Bristol has a strong local labour market and employers highly value and recognise our course and students.
-UWE has established good links with organisations and as a result past graduates have secured roles with large multinationals, small to medium enterprises and charities.
+Bristol has a strong labour market and employers highly value our course and students.
+We have good links with organisations and past graduates have secured roles with large multinationals, small to medium enterprises and charities.

-Many students also take up graduate management schemes in both public and private sector, go onto further study or progress to teaching or research careers.
-Your career options are truly limitless - one of the benefits of such a broad and practical degree with a strong focus on employability.
+Many students take up graduate management schemes, go on to further study or progress to teaching or research careers.
+Your career options are truly limitless - one of the benefits of a practical degree with a strong focus on employability.